kirkofypsi/7DWorkProblemModel/dimensions/leadership.md

 * *management is not honest with employees*

-## COMPETENCE
-Being led by leaders who have the necessary knowledge and skills to carry out their job.

-### INCOMPETENT LEADERS
-> Leaders are not equipped with the necessary skills to fulfill their management duties.
-To employees, they are either incompetent or unprofessional.
-They cannot be considered role models for their subordinates and peers.

-__Exemplary statements reported by employees:__

-* *managers lack leadership qualities*
-* *company run by amateurs*
-* *managers don't know the job*
-* *managers are poorly trained*
-* *company led by novices*

 ## RESPECTFULNESS
 Being led by leaders who treat all employees with dignity and show appreciation for their efforts at work.

-### NO APPRECIATION OR RECOGNITION
-> Leaders are perceived as showing little or no appreciation for hard work and contributions made by employees.
-They are accused of undervaluing their employees, minimizing individual contributions made by them or simply not recognizing any great work done, which could diminish employees' sense of accomplishment and motivation.

-__Exemplary statements reported by employees:__

-* *leadership does not value employees*
-* *you won't get credit for your work*
-* *under-appreciated*
-* *you can feel undervalued*
-* *company is not really interested in employee's appreciation*

 ### EGOCENTRIC OR AGGRESSIVE LEADERS
 > Leaders are perceived as being egocentric or aggressive.
 They are disrespectful to employees and lack appropriate manners which manifests itself by the very aggressive communication style or use of a rude language.
 Finally, some of the leaders demonstrate conceiting attitude or behavior.